Forex Market: Indian rupee slips against UAE Dirham, US dollar - East Coast Daily English

-In the forex market the domestic currency, Indian rupee has slipped down against US dollar and UAE Dirham.
-As per market experts, the strengthening of US dollar and escalating tensions between Indian and Chinese troops near the border has weighed upon the Indian rupee
+In the forex market the domestic currency, Indian rupee has slipped down against the US dollar and the UAE dirham.
+As per the market experts, the positive opening of domestic equities supported the rupee, but f rising coronavirus cases and border tension with China weighed on the local unit.

-At the interbank forex market, the local unit opened weak at 76.21 and fell further to 76.25 against US dollar, down 5 paise over its last close of 76.20 per US dollar on Tuesday.
-Indian rupee is trading at 20.74 against the UAE dirham.
+The rupee depreciated 15 paise to 76.29 against the US dollar.
+The rupee opened at 76.28 against the US dollar, then fell further to 76.29 against the US dollar, down 15 paise over its previous close.
+Indian rupee had settled at 76.14 against the US dollar on Thursday.
+The rupee was trading at 20.75 against the UAE dirham.

-The ‘Dollar index’, which measures the US dollar’s strength against a basket of six currencies, rose 0.02% to 96.97.
+The ‘Dollar index’, which measures the US dollar’s strength against a basket of six currencies, fell 0.03% to 97.38.

 Post Your Comments